mortezakowkabi/jcb-persian-documentation/002-Intro-to-JCB.md

 # Introduction to Joomla Component Builder

-Hi, Welcome.
-My name is Llewellyn van der Merwe.
-I'm the developer of Component Builder for Joomla.
+Welcome.
+My name is Llewellyn van der Merwe and I am the developer of the Component Builder for Joomla.
 I would be giving you instructions how to use it.

 ### Easy And Quickly To Do Code - Focus On Custom Code